scipy-conference/scipy_proceedings/papers/mark_wickert_239/mark_wickert_239.rst

 Results
 -------

-Detailed performance scenarios are being compiled and will be presented in both plots and tables.
 First we overview three digital communications waveforms characterization approaches.
 Then we consider in detail filter mismatch in MPSK followed by MQAM.
 Equalization is not included in these first two studies.
 Next we consider how a short length equalizer can be employed to  mitigate the mismatch performance losses, at increased system complexity.